-Grace Hines is a student at Sarah Lawrence College and a communications intern with Sharp Again Naturally.
+by Grace Hines Grace Hines is a student at Sarah Lawrence College and a communications intern with Sharp Again.

 As a college student, it is important for me to bring my best every day.
 Being overwhelmed by stress can have undesirable consequences: arriving late to class or an important event, trying to finish a 12-page paper late at night, or skipping out on a meal to get work done.

 Experiencing stress weakens how I perform in many aspects of life, which in turn brings more stress.
 I’ve learned through my college experience that the biggest risk factors for stress include procrastination, lack of preparation, and inadequate self-care.

 Lowering stress levels and eliminating brain fog begins with taking care of myself.
 Making wise food choices and eating at reasonable times improves my overall mood, which increases the motivation I need in order not to procrastinate on work.

 It’s important that I walk outside throughout the day, breathing in fresh air and experiencing nature to soothe my mind.
 Moreover, I’ve learned that an active body creates an active brain; this helps me to get a better night’s sleep, which also helps to recharge the brain.